 Northside Hospital’s skin cancer screenings are free, but registration is required.
-Please call 404-531-4444 to schedule an appointment or for more information, download our 2020 Screening Calendar below or view upcoming skin cancer screenings in the Community Calendar.
+Please call 404-531-4444 to schedule an appointment or for more information, download our current Skin Cancer Screening Schedule below.

 The only way to accurately diagnose melanoma or skin cancer is with a biopsy.
 During a biopsy, all or part of the suspicious mole or growth is removed, and a pathologist analyzes the sample.
 Biopsy procedures used to diagnose melanoma include a shave biopsy, punch biopsy, an excisional biopsy or an incisional biopsy.